Helping to plan for, find and keep the workforce needed to deliver health for all.

 Executive Director and CEO of AHP

-Mr Kornik has a number of years of corporate experience with Deloitte, Goldman Sachs and Lloyds TSB in South Africa, London and Bermuda.
+Saul has a number of years of corporate experience with Deloitte, Goldman Sachs and Lloyds TSB in South Africa, London and Bermuda.
 He is a qualified Chartered Accountant, Chartered Financial Analyst and has completed his Masters degree in intelligent pattern recognition techniques as applied to the prediction of corporate failure.
 He has also spent some time lecturing in these topics.
-Mr Kornik was awarded the Archbishop Tutu African Leadership Fellowship in 2008 and was selected as one of South Africa’s top 200 young South Africans by the Mail & Guardian in 2011.
+He was awarded the Archbishop Tutu African Leadership Fellowship in 2008 and was selected as one of South Africa’s top 200 young South Africans by the Mail & Guardian in 2011.
+In 2013, he was selected as a Yale World Fellow.

 Executive Director and COO of AHP

-Ms Thiers joined AHP in her role as head of AHP operations in 2010.
+Kate joined AHP in her role as head of AHP operations in 2010.
 Since then, she has overseen the growth of the organisation three-fold.
-Ms Thiers has eight years of corporate experience with Siemens Healthcare Diagnostics, Comcast, Johnson & Johnson and Andersen Business Consulting in the US and UK.
+Kate has eight years of corporate experience with Siemens Healthcare Diagnostics, Comcast, Johnson & Johnson and Andersen Business Consulting in the US and UK.

-Ms Thiers has a Bachelor of Science in Economics from The Wharton School in Pennsylvania, where she graduated magna cum laude.
+She has a Bachelor of Science in Economics from The Wharton School in Pennsylvania, where she graduated magna cum laude.
 She also obtained an MBA from Oxford University in the United Kingdom.
-Ms Theirs now also sits on the board of executive directors at AHP, as of May 2012.

 Non-Executive Director and Director of Discovery Health

-Penny is a Director of Discovery Health, heads up Human Resources as well as Enterprise Development and Corporate Social Responsibility and serves on the Executive Committee of Discovery Holdings.
-Between 2002 and 2005, Penny was employed as the CEO of the Board of Healthcare Providers (BHF).
+Dr Tlhabi is a Director of Discovery Health, heading up Human Resources as well as Enterprise Development and Corporate Social Responsibility.
+She also serves on the Executive Committee of Discovery Holdings.
+Between 2002 and 2005, Dr Tlhabi was employed as the CEO of the Board of Healthcare Providers (BHF).

-In 1996 Penny completed the Management Advance Programme (MAP) through the Wits Business School and in 2005 she went on to complete a Diploma in Health Management at the University of California.
-In 2011 Penny attended a Driving Performance through Talent Management Programme at the Harvard Business School and in 2012 she attended an Advanced Human Resource Executive Programme at the University of Michigan.
+In 1996 Dr Tlhabi completed the Management Advance Programme (MAP) through Wits Business School and in 2005 she went on to complete a Diploma in Health Management at the University of California.
+In 2011 she attended a Driving Performance through Talent Management Programme at the Harvard Business School and in 2012 she attended an Advanced Human Resource Executive Programme at the University of Michigan.

 Dr Gustaaf Wolvaardt